faster-cpython/ideas/3.12/README.md

 ### This means that we want:

-* C code to consist of builtin functions that are well typed and don't call back in Python (much).
+* C code to consist of builtin functions that are well typed and don't call back into Python (much).
 * Everything else in bytecode (99.9% Python, but we might need a few key trampolines in hand written bytecode).
 * To be able to execute Python code faster.
 * To remove incidental overhead due to poor memory layout, reference counting and cycle GC.